 When’s the last time you listened to your favorite song?
 Did you know that enjoyable music can trigger release of opioids in the brain that can reduce the feeling of pain?
 This effect was found to have a positive effect that remained even after the music stopped.
 It is important to listen to music that you know and like to help you get the most benefit.
 You may find it helps with both pain from recent injuries or pain that you have had for a while.

 Need a stress buster?
-Too much stress can cause health problems in the long term and managing stress, such as utilizing products from Farm Direct Hemp, is a sound way to stay healthy!
+According to experts such as these medical marijuana doctors in Clearwater, FL, too much stress can cause health problems in the long term and managing stress, such as utilizing products from Farm Direct Hemp, is a sound way to stay healthy!
 One study using workers on sick leave showed that guided imagery and music can help people cope with their stress.
 The study found that these workers could get back to their jobs quicker and improve their mood, sense of well-being, and physical distress.
 The next time you are feeling sick you may try using some guided imaging and music therapy to help get you back on your feet.